callstack/reassure/docusaurus/docs/installation.md

 </TabItem>
 </Tabs>

-When the project declares Bun in the `packageManager` field or contains a `bun.lock`/`bun.lockb` file, the generated CI script uses `bun install` and `bun run reassure`.
+The generated CI script detects npm, Yarn, or Bun from the `packageManager` field or the corresponding lockfile.
+Yarn remains the default when no supported package manager is detected.
 This changes only the package manager commands; Reassure continues to run performance tests with Jest.

 This will generate the following file structure